 Often people don't think about their type and level of coverage until they are filing a claim, and that's the last time you should be considering this.
-By then it's too late.
+By then, it's too late.

-Is uninsured motorist coverage worth it?
+Is uninsured motorist coverage worth buying?

 Uninsured or underinsured motorist coverage is optional in many states.
-But [if you don't buy it], you're basically trusting that everyone else is carrying enough insurance—and we know that's not the case.
+But [if] you don't buy it, you're basically trusting that everyone else is carrying enough insurance—and we know that's not the case.
 If someone who is uninsured causes an accident, they might be responsible for your costs.
 But if they couldn't afford to buy insurance in the first place, your chances of getting paid are pretty slim.